ClostroOffi/wuwa-aes-archive/readme.md

 |  1.1 (Beta)  | Main Key: 0x47445D63F10E5EB004B8D3352A58C3E8444E1F7D1907A442D204161C71C567DC |
 ___

-If you find an undocumented / unknown AES key, PAK, or GUID: feel free to open a pull request.
+If you find an undocumented / unknown AES key or PAK: feel free to open a pull request.
 If you have any questions, feel free to open an issue.